bytedeck/bytedeck/README.md

    - user: admin
    - password: password (this is defined in the .env file under DEFAULT_SUPERUSER_PASSWORD)

-10. Run redis, celery and celery-beat containers (you can run in the background too if you want with `-d`, but you wont see any errors if they come up).  the db container should already be running:
+10. Run redis, celery and celery-beat containers (you can run in the background too if you want with `-d`, but you won't see any errors if they come up).  the db container should already be running:
 `docker-compose up -d redis celery celery-beat`
 11. To view errors in the containers when they are running in the background, you can use:
 `docker-compose logs -f`